abradshaw/getting-started-with-satellite-6-command-line/lifecycle_environments/README.md

 We will discuss **Content Views** in more detail in a later section

-For now lets go ahead and create the four **Lifecycle Environments** mentions above
+For now lets go ahead and create the four **Lifecycle Environments** mentioned above

 ```